rcazzara/seldovia/_people/Thomas_Jack.md

 JACK THOMAS: One day we -- I think we went out a little earlier than we -- Jimmy did.
 And we just loaded that boat right down.
-Come in, unloaded at the cannery, and went back out and loaded it again…...
+Come in, unloaded at the cannery, and went back out and loaded it againâ€¦...
 It was real good and then it -- it -- we just caught 'em all, that's all.
 Killed it right off.
 Oh, there was spurts later on that was pretty good.

-He bought the Hag’s Neck property from Josie’s sister in 1970.
+He bought the Hagâ€™s Neck property from Josieâ€™s sister in 1970.
 There was a little shack there but they decided to build something more prominent.
 He built the shop first.
 The timbers in the house used to be part of an old dock, near where the pavilion is now.
 Jack recognized the fine old